 What Is Glass?

-Glass is generally the oldest material and fancy material which is used in the building industry and for other purposes.
+Glass, with its different types of glass material, is generally the oldest material and fancy material which is used in the building industry and for other purposes.
 Glass is generally installed to enhance the beauty of the structure and provides a premium look.

 Glass is also a fascinating material among people since its discovery.
 Glass is basically a hard material that is transparent in nature.
 Glass is formed by providing heat to quartz or sand; glass is also an inorganic material.